DevanshRaghav75/PayloadsOfAllTheThings/README.md

 # PayloadsOfAllTheThings
-A collection of payloads for different vulnerabilities
+A collection of payloads for different vulnerabilities.